Jameela Al Salman

 Jameela Al Salman (جميلة السلمان) is a Bahraini physician, infectious disease specialist, and associate professor at the Arabian Gulf University.
 She has won several awards and honors for her contributions to the field of medicine.
 Al Salman holds three American Board certifications: the American Board of Internal Medicine, the American Board of Geriatric Medicine, and the American Board of Infectious Diseases.
+According to Royal Decree 41/2022, she was appointed Member of Shura Council (Upper House) for the term 2022-2026.

 Education

 Jameela (or Jamila) Al Salman graduated from medical school at the Arabian Gulf University, with Honors.
 In 1996, she joined the Salmaniya Medical Complex in the Salmaniya district of Manama, in the Kingdom of Bahrain.
 Al Salman still works as a consultant at the Salmaniya Medical Complex Infectious and Internal Diseases.
 Further, she holds three certifications from the American Board: the American Board in Geriatric Medicine, the American Board in Internal Medicine, and the American Board in Infectious Diseases.

 Al Salman completed her residency and fellowship programs in the United States.
 She finished her internal medicine residency at Hahnemann University, in Philadelphia, Pennsylvania.
 Al Salman also completed a fellowship in geriatric medicine at Temple University in Philadelphia from 2000 till 2002.
 Afterwards, she completed a fellowship in infectious diseases at Yale University.